shawnohn/shawnohn/README.md

 ### Hello there 👋

-#### I'm a Full-Stack Engineer from 🇰🇷 Korea, living in 🇨🇦 Toronto, Canada.
+#### I'm a Software Engineer, Full-Stack Developer from 🇰🇷 Korea, living in 🇨🇦 Toronto, Canada.

 I do Full-Stack Development at [Strata Research](https://www.strataresearch.ca/)